Is Your Portfolio Ready for (More) Rising Interest Rates?

 With rates on the move, here's how to assess your stock, bond, and cash holdings.

 The question is, what, if anything, should you do to prepare your portfolio for rising interest rates?
 A good bit of the Fed's likely activity is already priced into stocks and bonds, and it's rarely a good idea to be too reactive or to position your portfolio for all-or-nothing scenarios.
-Interest rates could climb sharply in the years ahead, or they could flatline if the economy slows and/or the Fed's rate increases have their desired effect of taming inflation.
+Interest rates could climb sharply in the years ahead, or they could flatline or even reverse course if the economy slows and/or the Fed's rate increases have their desired effect of taming inflation.

 At the same time, you also want to be prepared.
 Growth stocks and long-term bonds have all lost value recently, but over the long term they've benefited from the fact that interest rates have remained low for decades.
 Given that many investors are inclined to be hands-off with their portfolios, it's possible that they're heavy on the very market segments that have been getting clocked recently.

 The goal is to strike a balance: Even as some of your holdings may experience losses in the face of interest-rate changes, others may be beneficiaries.
 As you survey how your portfolio might respond in a rising-interest-rate environment, here are the key items to keep on your dashboard.